tdilauro/Simplified-wiki/Resources.md

 * Overdrive's web site has a separate section offering about 27000 ebooks from Project Gutenberg.
 The presentation is awful.
 This is probably the ~29000 ebooks from the 2010 PG DVD.

 #### 3M Cloud Library
 3M's Cloud Library is accessible through license.
-We will be executing a license as part of the development to begin integration work
+We will be executing a license as part of the development to begin integration work.

+According to Marty from OverDrive, "most of the APIs needed for discovery and account integration are there - the main limitation you'll find is that you can't access the ePub files directly..  it's only possible to access the content through the 3M apps."

 ### Open Library